- Celestron SkyMaster 20×80 binoculars overview

 In comparison to the other models in the SkyMaster range, there are three main differences – two of which are obvious, and one less so:

-- The magnification – the first number refers to this, so 15x, 20x, 25x etc. There are models available in the range that offer zoom magnification of 18-40x.
+- The magnification – the first number refers to this, so 15x, 20x, 25x, etc. There are also models available in the range that offer zoom magnification of 18-40x.

 It’s worth noting that the higher the magnification, the narrower the expanse of sky you can see (called the field of view).

-However, if you wanted close up views of the moon or were trying to spot a planet, then higher magnification would be best.
+However, if you wanted close-up views of the moon or were trying to spot a planet, then higher magnification would be best.
 This is where having a pair with zoomable magnification would offer the best of both worlds.
-You check out the 15-40×80 SkyMaster binoculars here.

 Aperture is a great indicator of how bright and clear the images you will be able to see and pretty much the larger this is, the better the viewing experience you will have using them.

-There is a Pro version available that has the same focal length and aperture but comes with three main advantages:
+There is a Celestron SkyMaster 20×80 Pro model available that has the same focal length and aperture but comes with three main advantages:

 - It has improved coatings on the lenses (Celestron’s “Proprietary XLT” coatings) which should result in clearer, crisper images